 If you have employees, the decision between filing for PPP or laying off your employees so they can collect unemployment benefits becomes a little more complicated.

-Depending on how much your employees earn, there is a chance that they could earn more on unemployment for 13 weeks, thanks to the additional $600 per week payment.
+Depending on how much your employees earn, there is a chance that they could earn more on unemployment, thanks to the additional $600 per week payment.
 But that’s not the only factor to consider.

 Will you need to ramp up your business quickly?